haydnv/destream_json/README.md

 # destream_json
-Rust library for (de)serialization of a JSON stream
+Rust library for (de)serializing of a JSON stream